MaudBoucherit/mushrooms/src/README.md

 ## Modelling - Decision tree
-Released on 2017-12-07
+Released on 2017-12-09
 Last update on 2017-12-09

-[decision_tree.py](decision_tree.py) is a Python script that build a decision tree to the data and produce the associate visualization.
+[decision_tree.R](decision_tree.R) is a R script that build a decision tree to the data and produce the associate visualization.
 1. load the data and split it into training and test sets
 2. build a decision tree fitting the training set
 3. plot the decision tree and save as png